Designing and Evaluating AI Margin Notes in Document Reader Software: AI Margin Notes

 The primary difference between AI margin notes and chat-based tools is integration.
 Specifically, AI margin notes enhance \emph{comments} in document readers.
 Comments are anchored to specific text, making them integrated into the document, which contrasts with chat-based tools that are placed in a separate side panel with the content disconnected from the context (\autoref{fig:integration}).
 A separate interface for interacting with an AI assistant may suffice for general questions about the document or to receive overall summaries.
 However, readers also direct the AI assistant to specific parts of the text to contextualize their prompt \cite{kreijkes2025effects}.
 Separating these responses from the text can be inefficient.

 First, \emph{referring to specific parts of a document while prompting requires additional work} \cite{DirectGPT}.
-For example, if the user wants to simplify the language of a paragraph in a scientific document (e.g., \cite{GoogleGuidroz2025llm}), they must first type a command like ``simplify this,'' select the paragraph from the document, then copy and paste it after the command.
-This copy and paste step could be avoided entirely if the user selected the paragraph and typed ``simplify this'' in an AI margin note.
-Or easier, by just selecting text and pressing a button that reifies the ``simplify this'' prompt \cite{DirectGPT, Reify}.
+Consider prompting an LLM to simplify a paragraph in a scientific document (e.g., \cite{GoogleGuidroz2025llm, AugustPaperPlain2023}).
+With a chat-based interface, the user must carefully formulate a prompt to refer to the specific paragraph (e.g., ``simplify the third paragraph in section 3'').
+Or, the user must select, copy, and paste the paragraph into the chat and write a prompt that uses \emph{deictic words} to refer to the paragraph instead (e.g., ``simplify \emph{this}'').
+With an AI margin note, the interaction is simpler as user can use deictic words without a separate copy and paste stage: they just select the paragraph and type ``simplify this'' where it appears in the document.

 Second, \emph{shifting attention to a separate interface may distract from reading}.
 Note-taking requires frequent switching between reading and writing \cite{AdobeAcrobatAI, piolat2005cognitive}, and researchers suggest that note-taking should ``interrupt reading as little as possible'' \cite{marshall1997annotation}.
 Having readers frequently switch between separate reading and writing interfaces may further increase cognitive load \cite{harrison1995transparent}.
 These switching costs could be mitigated by presenting the prompting interface alongside the specific text the user is reading.